 If possible, use drip irrigation.
 With the help of this irrigation method, you can able to save about 60-70 percent of the water and increase 20%-25% more production.

 First weeding operation star after 20 to 25 days of transplanting.
 Always maintain clean and weed free farm because weed competes with crop also they provide shelter to the various harmful insect.
+You may use organic herbicides to aid in weed control but beware of toxic ones similar to those mentioned in the Paraquat lawsuit.

 Mulching is also good option control weed after black plastic (50 microns) mulching is mostly used which controls about 95% weeds.